ssrwpo/ssr/README.md

 ### Universal logging
 By default this package logs for this package a muted.
-You can add asymetric logging using an universal logger like [pino](https://github.com/pinojs/pino) using the `setLogger` function.
+You can add asymetric logging using an universal logger like [pino](https://github.com/pinojs/pino) using the `logger.set` method.
 The logger requires the following methods:
 `debug`, `info`, `warn` & `error` which are used within this package.

 ### Localization and i18n